dekoza/mtgpl/comprules.rst

 608.2h
 ------
 If an effect refers to certain characteristics, it checks only for the value of the specified characteristics, regardless of any related ones an object may also have.

-Example: An effect that reads "Destroy all black creatures" destroys a white-and-black creature, but one that reads "Destroy all nonblack creatures" doesn't.
+**Example:** An effect that reads "Destroy all black creatures" destroys a white-and-black creature, but one that reads "Destroy all nonblack creatures" doesn't.

 .. _mtgcr-608-2i:

 608.2i
 ------
 If an ability's effect refers to a specific untargeted object that has been previously referred to by that ability's cost or trigger condition, it still affects that object even if the object has changed characteristics.

-Example: Wall of Tears says "Whenever Wall of Tears blocks a creature, return that creature to its owner's hand at end of combat."
+**Example:** :mtgtip:`Wall of Tears` says "Whenever Wall of Tears blocks a creature, return that creature to its owner's hand at end of combat."
 If Wall of Tears blocks a creature, then that creature ceases to be a creature before the triggered ability resolves, the permanent will still be returned to its owner's hand.

 .. _mtgcr-608-2j: